kowala-tech/edge-currency-ethereum/README.md

     cd edge-currency-kusd
     yarn

-Run `npm run test` to run the unit tests.
+Run `yarn test` to run the unit tests.

 To use the local cloned version of this repo, `cd edge-react-gui` and run

-    npm run updot edge-currency-kusd
+    yarn run updot edge-currency-kusd
-    npm run postinstall
+    yarn run postinstall

-This will copy the necessary files from `edge-currency-kusd` into the `edge-react-gui/node_modules/edge-currency-kusd` replacing the npm installed version.
+This will copy the necessary files from `edge-currency-kusd` into the `edge-react-gui/node_modules/edge-currency-kusd` replacing the installed version.
 This needs to be done after any modifications to `edge-currency-kusd`

 ## License
 BSD 3